-Article VI – Executive Board

-Section 1.
-Membership.
-The Executive Board shall consist of 9 Board Members: the PTO Co-Chairs, Co-Chair Emeritus, the Treasurer, the Secretary, the Principal (or Principal’s designee), Teacher Rep, Latino Family Liaison and two at-large Board Members.

-Section 2.
-Duties.
-The duties of the Executive Board shall be to transact business between meetings in preparation for the general meeting, create standing rules and policies, create standing and temporary committees, prepare and submit a budget to the membership, approve routine bills, and prepare reports and recommendations to the membership.

-Section 3.
-Meetings.
-Meetings shall be held as needed, to be determined by the board.
-Special meetings may be called by any two board members, with 24 hours notice.

-Section 4.
-Quorum.
-Half the number of board members plus one constitutes a quorum.
+Voting.
+Unless otherwise required by these bylaws, a simple majority of votes by Members present at the Meeting will pass any proposed action (provided there is quorum).
+A voice vote is acceptable unless passage of the measure is not easily ascertained, and then ballots should be used as implemented by the Secretary.
+Any Member present may request a measure be put to ballot instead of voice vote.
+The Minutes need only record whether a measure passes, but may also at the Secretary’s discretion include vote totals.

 Article VII – Committees

-Section 1.
 Membership.
 Committees may consist of members and Board members, with the Chairperson(s) acting as an ex officio member of all committees.

-Section 2.
 Standing Committees.
-The following committees shall be held by the organization: Finance/Fundraising, Communications, Community Building, Classroom Enrichment, Marketing/Recruitment, and Advocacy.
+The following standing committees may be held by the organization: Finance/Fundraising, Communications, Community Building, Classroom Enrichment, Marketing/Recruitment, and Advocacy.
 The Executive Board reserves the ability to condense or split any of the above committees to best manage volunteer resources.

-Section 3.
 Additional Committees.
 The board may appoint additional committees as necessary.

 Article VIII – Finances

-Section 1.
 A tentative budget shall be drafted in the spring for the following school year and then approved by a majority vote of the members present at the last general PTO meeting of the school year.

-Section 2.
 The Treasurer shall keep accurate records of any disbursements, income and bank account information.

-Section 3.
-The Board shall approve all expenses of the organization that fall outside of the budget or exceed budgeted amount by more than 10%.
+The Executive Board shall approve all expenses of the organization that fall outside of the budget or exceed budgeted amount by more than 10%.
+Any expense that the Executive Board approves must be presented to the Members at the next regular meeting.
+Large expenditures may also be presented for a full vote of Members present at a regular meeting at the Executive Board’s discretion, with a view towards transparency and inclusion of members in the decision.

-Section 4.
 Depository accounts may be established as deemed necessary by the treasurer and/or finance committee.

-Section 5.
-A Legacy Fund may be maintained for projects that provide a permanent or long-term benefit to the school.
-Legacy Fund expenditures shall be approved during the regular budget process or through a majority vote of the members present at a regular (or special) PTO meeting.

-[February 2, 2021, Amendment] This amendment is to release the balance of the Legacy Fund in the school year 2020-2021, the final year of Windom as a Dual Immersion magnet, to use as general funds, including providing financial support and BLC scholarships for Windom families in need.
-Legacy funds have historically been used for projects that provided a long-term benefit, but since the Dual Immersion program will not be at Windom in future years, this fund will be eliminated.

-Section 6.
 One authorized signature shall be required on each check.
-Two authorized signatures shall be required for all withdrawals from the Legacy Fund.
-Authorized signers shall be the Treasurer and the Secretary.
+Authorized signers shall be the Chair, Treasurer, Secretary, and Principal.
 Additional signers may be authorized as deemed necessary by the Executive Board.
+The Executive Board may authorize individuals to use Orgainazational debit cards or payment software or applications for the purpose of furthering the mission of the Organization.
+Authorized signers may also issue reimbursement to individuals who have used personal funds to transact business on behalf of the Organization.
+All such transactions require receipts to be presented to the Treasurer.

-Section 7.
-The Treasurer shall prepare a financial statement at the end of the year to be reviewed by the Audit Committee.
+The Treasurer shall prepare a financial statement at the end of the year to be reviewed by the Executive Committee and full Membership at the annual meeting.

-Section 8.
-Upon dissolution of the organization, any remaining funds should be used to pay any outstanding bills and, with the membership’s approval, spent for the benefit of the school or its member-recognized successor institution.
+Upon dissolution of the organization (Article X), any remaining funds should be used to pay any outstanding bills and, with the membership’s approval, spent for the benefit of the school or its member-recognized successor institution.

-Section 9.
-The fiscal year shall coordinate with the school year.
+The fiscal year is July 1 through June 30.